yhan337-alt/Making-journal/journal-pages/week-10.md

 You may also find crumpled pieces of paper.
 Feel free to take one out and read it.
 These are anonymous reflections collected from the survey.

 After reading, please return the paper to the box.

+You may choose not to participate if you do not relate to this experience.

 ---